pierrine-bit/aws-ecommerce-lakehouse/README.md

 ```

 Sources are `products.csv`, `orders_apr_2025.xlsx` and
 `order_items_apr_2025.xlsx`.
-Order Items reference the other two tables, so
+Each order item points at both an order and a product,
-Products and Orders go first and referential integrity gets checked during
+so products and orders load first and referential integrity is checked during
 validation.
+An item whose parents can't be resolved is rejected rather than written.

 Schema inference is off.
-Each dataset uses an explicit Spark schema, so
+Each dataset uses an explicit Spark schema, so an
-an unexpected column or a changed type fails the read rather than reaching the
+unexpected column or a changed type fails the read rather than reaching the curated
-curated layer.
-Partitions follow the queries people actually run, which keeps
+layer.
+Partitions follow the queries people actually run, which keeps Athena scans
-Athena scans down.
+down.

 Delta rather than plain Parquet, because monthly batches can legitimately resend an
 order.
 Merging on the business key means a replayed batch converges on the same